Available for mandates

 Find the gap, not the actor

-The threat is not the attacker — it is the gap that made the attack possible.
-Every AI governance engagement starts with mapping what the system is technically prevented from doing, not just what it is supposed to do.
-Those are not the same question.
+What matters in every case is the gap that made the attack possible.
+Every AI governance engagement starts with mapping what the system is technically prevented from doing — and treating that as a different question from what it is supposed to do.

 02